arapurayil/aBL/.github/ISSUE_TEMPLATE/block.md

 _ex: General, Regional, Porn, etc_

 ## Reason: <enter the reason here>
-_explain in detail why you want this domain to be unblocked_
+_explain in detail why you want this domain to be blocked_